supertestnet/node_faker/README.md

 - chainwork is always unknown
 - when the "verbose" option is set to 2 or more, all transactions in the block are represented in a format similar to Core's, with the following exceptions:
 - sometimes, for inputs, Core provides a prevout object, though according to its documentation, it is "omitted if block undo data is not available."
-My format just always omits it; I'm not sure what block undo data is, but I'll just say that in my implementation, block undo data is never available, so that means I'm returning the same data you could expect from a version of Core with no block undo data
+My format just always omits it; I'm not sure what block undo data is, but I'll just say that in my implementation, block undo data is never available (I suspect it is related to pruning), so that means I'm returning the same data you could expect from a version of Core with no block undo data
 - in scriptSigs, witnesses, and output scripts, Core has an ASM format that I don't perfectly emulate; I use taprootjs's ASM format instead, after applying the "join" operator; this is pretty close to Core's ASM format, but it's not identical
 - in particular, for signatures that have a sigflag appended, Core's format changes the sigflag from its hex value to a corresponding marker such as: `[ALL],` whereas taprootjs just keeps the hex value, e.g. `01`
 - when displaying the value of a utxo, Core uses a number format that allows for trailing zeroes; thus it might look like this: `"value": 0.21000000,` – whereas my format does not display trailing zeroes; e.g. my format would display that like this: `"value": 0.21,`